Coin Flip Wheel

 Is each coin flip truly 50/50?

-Is this good for streams or classrooms?
+Is this good for sports kickoffs or classroom picks?

-How many times can I flip the coin?
+How many times can I flip?

 Have more questions?
 Visit our complete FAQ page or explore all available wheels.